AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/bestiary/dragon/young-blue-dragon.md

 ## Hoarders of Gems

 Though blue dragons collect anything that looks valuable, they are especially fond of gems.
-Considering blue to be the most noble and beautiful of colors, they covet sapphires, favoring jewelery and magic items adorned with those gems.
+Considering blue to be the most noble and beautiful of colors, they covet sapphires, favoring jewelry and magic items adorned with those gems.

 A blue dragon buries its most valuable treasures deep in the sand, while scattering a few less valuable trinkets in plainer sight over hidden sinkholes to punish and eliminate would-be thieves.